Realiserad/ejbca-validator-framework/README.md

 ```

 ## Enable external scripts
 Open EJBCA admin web in a browser, log in as CA Administrator and navigate to `System Configuration -> External Scripts`.
+Check "Validate" and "Use the whitelist below".
+In the textbox type `/opt/wildfly/scripts/cert-validator.sh`and click on "Validate" to make sure the script is available and can be read by EJBCA.
+Finally click on "Save" to save the configuration.

 ![External Scripts Configuration](https://image.ibb.co/cvjByJ/Screenshot_from_2018_05_27_23_46_09.png "Enable External Scripts in EJBCA")